lhcb/starterkit-lessons/16-lhcb-dev.md

 Under the hood, `getpack` will `svn checkout` (≈ `git clone`) the corresponding SVN repository.
 The first argument to `getpack` is the name of the package you want to checkout, while the second argument allows you to choose a specific branch.
-`head` is usually the one one that contains the newest development changes and he one you should commit new changes to.
+`head` is usually the one one that contains the newest development changes and the one you should commit new changes to.

 You can now modify the `StrippingSelection` package and run `make` to build it with your changes.
 You can test your changes with the `./run` script.